 Relevant information from a child includes a child’s informed preferences.
 Conn.
 Gen. Stat. § 46b-56(c).
 Whether from a guardian ad litem, the attorney for a minor child, through a custody evaluation, or some other means of evidence, a child’s informed preferences do carry meaning and weight with judges.
 The fact that a child’s preference is to be considered, does not mean custody must be decided in accordance with those preferences.
 Knock v.
 Knock, 224 Conn.
 776 (1993) and Azia v.
 DiLascia, 64 Conn.
 App.
 540 (2001).
 Certainly, the informed preference of a seventeen-year-old will likely carry more weight than that of a five-year-old child.

 Older teenage children who lacked a relationship with their father were properly permitted to determine when they would see him.
 Such an order was not deemed an improper delegation to a third party, but rather a denial of parenting time, except as determined by the children.
 Zilkha v.
 Zilkha, 180 Conn.
 App.
 143 (2018).
+The ability of a parent to modify the parenting schedule is not an improper delegation of judicial authority, while a parent being able to dictate visitation is an improper delegation of judicial authority.
+R.H. v.
+M.H., 219 Conn.
+App.
+716 (2023).
+Thus, the unilateral ability to suspend or modify visitation is not permitted.

 #Comment Begins